arthijayaraman-lab/Automated-Atomic-Force-Microscopy-Image-Analysis/README.md

 - Unsupervised solution - does not require model training
 - No training lables required
-- Genralizable to different polymer films
+- Genralizable to other polymer films